iliarafa/Mapping_Earthquakes/README.md

 Layers are switched on by default and the user may disable them.

-Three map styles are also available.
+Three map styles are available.
 Street, Satellite and Night maps provide the viewer with three background options.

 ## The tools
 This project is 82.0% JavaScript, 14.5% HTML and 3.5% CSS.